Sukuk: Criticism and controversy

-He also complains that despite claims that sukuk—unlike conventional bonds—share the risk of their underlying asset and may increase or decrease in value, in sukuk such as the Tabreed sukuk mentioned above, steady payment of "rent" is written into the sukuk contract giving them a risk structure "essentially" the same as conventional bonds.
+He also complains that despite claims that sukuk—unlike conventional bonds—share the risk of their underlying asset and may increase or decrease in value, in sukuk such as the Tabreed sukuk mentioned above, steady payment of "rent" is written into the sukuk contract, giving them a risk structure "essentially" the same as conventional bonds.

-Another observer, Salman Ali, found that many of the sukuk structures "do not conform to the Shariah".
-According to Ali, while most of the sukuk make an effort to remain "within Shariah bounds", they "replicate conventional debt instruments".
-They often combine more than one contract, "which individually may be Shariah-compliant" but when combined "may defeat the objective of the shariah".
+Another observer, Salman Ali, found that many sukuk structures "do not conform to the Shariah".
+According to Ali, while most sukuk make an effort to remain "within Shariah bounds", they "replicate conventional debt instruments".
+They often combine more than one contract, "which individually may be Shariah-compliant", but when combined "may defeat the objective of the shariah".
 Furthermore, the sukuk rate of return is often "tied" to the Libor (London interbank offered rate) or Euribor (euro interbank offered rate) interest rate "rather than to the underlying business" that the sukuk is financing.
 This makes the sukuk "so similar to conventional debt instruments that it is difficult to tell one from the other".
 Ali believes this may be why rating agencies such as Standard & Poors and Moody's apply the same methodology for rating sukuk as for conventional debt instruments.

-In 2011, Safari conducted various statistical and econometrics tests to check the argument that sukuk securities are merely the same as conventional bond.
+In 2011, Safari conducted various statistical and econometrics tests to check the argument that sukuk securities are merely the same as conventional bonds.
 However, his results on the comparison of yield to maturity of sukuk and that of conventional bonds show that sukuk securities are different from conventional bonds.
 In response to this argument, it was pointed out that yield to maturity reflects the interplay of supply and demand which may be affected by a financial product's packaging and target market rather than just the substance of the product alone.
 In 2011 Goldman Sachs abandoned a $2 billion sukuk programme it had registered with the Irish Stock Exchange, after some analysts stated that its sukuk "might violate Islamic bans on interest payments and monetary speculation" (in 2014 it successfully drew about $1.5 billion in orders for the five-year sukuk).

-Countries using Sukuk
+Countries using sukuk

 Bahrain

 Bahrain is a major issuer of sukuk.